Making money online is not easy, but it’s 100% possible if you have the right knowledge and tools to help you.

 4. Getting into blog SEO (Search Engine Optimization)

 SEO doesn’t have to be complicated.
 In fact, most of the time, the simplest strategies work the best.

 A great way to get started with an amateur blog is to use a keyword research tool like Ahrefs to find topic opportunities since keyword research is essential for good SEO.

-When you know which keywords to target, you can craft content that's specifically tailored to rank well on Google.
+When you know which keywords to write about, you can craft content that’s specifically tailored to rank well on Google.

 Once you have a good idea of what people are searching for, use SurferSEO to optimize your content, so it has the best chance to rank for the keyword.

 And that’s really all there is to it!
 With a little bit of effort, you can start seeing results in “as little” as 3-6 months.

 5. How to avoid common amateur blogging mistakes

 One of the most common mistakes new bloggers make is getting stuck on deciding on a niche.
 They spend so much time deliberating over what to write about that they never actually start blogging.

 Don’t be that guy, pick your own name as your niche and be done with it.